joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 ## My motivation

-For one of my side projects, I was using CSV files as an intermediate data format.
+For my side project [NuGet.Insights](https://github.com/NuGet/Insights), I was using CSV files as an intermediate data format.
 Essentially I have an Azure Function writing results to Azure Table Storage and another Function collecting the results into giant CSV files.
 These CSV files get gobbled up by Azure Data Explorer allowing easy slice and dice with Kusto query language.
 Kusto is awesome by the way.

 To save money on the Azure Function compute time, I wanted to optimize all of the steps I could, including the CSV reading and writing.
 Therefore, I naturally installed a bunch of CSV parsing libraries and tested their performance 😁.